anodyne/nova3/readme.md

 A powerful and easy-to-use online RPG management system with a wide range of features for managing online RPGs.

-- Robust user/character systems
-- Built-in posting
-- Integrated forum
-- Application review system
-- Dynamic forms for collecting any information you want
-- Responsive web design for optimal viewing on any device you use

 ## Current Version

 3.0.0-alpha.1